-We introduced the notion of theories early in this report, in Section 1.1; the idea is that a theory provides justification for an argument step or series of steps, or for a complete subcase.
-Considering the general case, each of the argument steps in a theory-supported subcase will cite some aspect of the theory as its justification, and the side-claims (and possibly their support) will likewise reference aspects of the theory, as will the evidence supplied.
+We introduced the notion of theories early in this report, in Section 1.1; the idea is that a theory provides justification for an argument step or series of steps, or for a complete subcase: each of the argument steps in a theory-supported subcase will cite some aspect of the theory as its justification and any side-claims will likewise reference aspects of the theory, as will interpretation of the evidence supplied.

-The linkage just described between theory and subcase is informal and each theory-supported subcase is constructed afresh.
-We might be able to provide more automated assistance if the theory explicitly provides a generic subcase that can be instantiated to yield the specific subcase required in the context concerned.
-Such generic subcases would have much in common with what some other tools for assurance cases call "templates," and we will also use this term.
-However, unlike other methodologies and tools, we see templates as representations of the syntax for a theory, rather than independent entities, and we regard the theory as the primary item of interest, and the focus for assurance, because it provides semantics and is the source of justification.
+The linkage just described between theory and subcase is informal and we may have differently structured subcases supported by the same theory.
+On the other hand, we can provide more automated assistance if the theory explicitly provides a generic subcase that can be instantiated to yield the specific subcase required in the context concerned.
+Such generic subcases have much in common with what some other tools for assurance cases call "templates," and we will also use this term.
+However, unlike other methodologies and tools, we see a template as a representation of the full argument for a subcase, including its narrative justifications and theoretical underpinnings, whereas others see it as just syntax (i.e., a subdiagram) and the instantiated template becomes simply another part of the overall case and must be justified along with the rest of the case.
+Metaphorically, we see templates as "subroutines" whereas others see them as "macros."

-When theories provide templates, we can envisage tool support that uses templates a) to check manually constructed theory-supported subcases, b) to construct those subcases automatically under human direction, and c) to synthesize automatically parts of an assurance case by searching for applicable theories and templates.
-At present, CLARISSA/ASCE provides the first of these and will soon provide the second; the third is a topic of ongoing research.
-To indicate the place where a theory/template should be applied, we use an embedded link (recall the previous subsection) to connect the theory/template concerned to the claim that it will justify.
-The terms appearing in that claim are used to instantiate the generic template, which is then used to check or construct the subcase supporting the claim concerned.
-By instantiate, we mean that the generic template will contain placeholders that behave like formal parameters in a programming language: for example, a theory to "establish correctness of CLEAR requirements using CLEAR tools" may have a generic top claim "requirements for \$x\$ are correct," where \$X\$ indicates a parameter.
-When this is applied to a claim "requirements for ArduCopter AFS are correct," the parameter will be instantiated as "ArduCopter AFS," with similar substitutions elsewhere in the template.7
+By instantiate, we mean that the generic template will contain placeholders that behave like formal parameters in a programming language: for example, a theory to "establish correctness of CLEAR requirements using CLEAR tools" may have a generic top claim "requirements for \$x\$ are correct," where \$x\$ indicates a parameter.
+When this is applied to a claim "requirements for ArduCopter AFS are correct," the parameter will be instantiated as "ArduCopter AFS," with similar substitutions elsewhere in the template.6